This is the privacy notice of HSF health plan Limited. In this document, “we”, “our”, or “us” refers to HSF health plan Limited.

 - to provide you with the services you have requested;

-In line with our current retention policy we retain your personal data for 7 years after the health plan policy has ceased.
+- In line with our current retention policy we retain your personal data for at least 6 years but no more than 7 years after the health plan policy has ceased.

 Implications of not providing data